ermalaliraj/docker/tomcat/README.md

-Running Tomcat 8.5.57
+Running Tomcat 8.5.57 on Docker
 ============

-You can create a Tomcat image with the `manager.war` configured, and run a container each time you need Tomcat running, or run a container using the remote image and configure it accessing `linux` bash console.
+You can run a Tomcat container in your local in two ways.

+1) Create your image with the webapp `manager.war` already configured, and run a container each time you need Tomcat running.
+2) Run a container using the remote image and configure it accessing linux `bash` console.

-### 1) Create your pre-configured local image using Docker file
+### 1) Create your local image using Docker file
 ```
 docker build --tag=ea/tomcat8 .
 docker run -it -p 7001:8080  --name ea.tomcat8 ea/tomcat8
 docker exec -it ea.tomcat8 bash
 ```

+Try to access the manager with `ermal/admin` on `http://localhost:7001/manager`

-### 2) Run container and configure it
+### 2) Run the container and configure it

 ```
 docker image pull tomcat:8.5.57